Movatterモバイル変換

 History

-The settlement was originally named "Japonica"; it was later changed to "Hunt" when Alva Joy purchased land in the area from Body Hunt and established a US post office on the site.
+The settlement was originally named "Japonica" (aNew Latin translation ofJapan); it was changed to "Hunt" when Alva Joy purchased land in the area and established a U.S. post office on the site.[citation needed]

-TheStonehenge II replica was built on the North Fork north of Hunt.
-In the summer of 2012, Stonehenge II was moved to the front yard of the Point Theater in nearbyIngram.
+TheStonehenge II replica was built on the North Fork, north of Hunt.
+In 2012, Stonehenge II was moved to the front yard of the Point Theater in nearbyIngram.[citation needed]

 Geography

-While the official population of Hunt is 1,332 more than 3,000 campers and family members spend their summer there.
-This makes summer very lucrative for local business.
+While the official population of Hunt is 1,332, more than 3,000 campers and family members spend their summer there.
+This makes summer very lucrative for local businesses.

-Many summer camps for girls call the area around Hunt home, including Camp Honey Creek, Camp Mystic for Girls, Camp Waldemar.
+Many summer camps for girls are in the Hunt area, including Camp Honey Creek, Camp Mystic for Girls, and Camp Waldemar.
 All-boys camps include Camp Stewart for Boys, Camp LaJunta, and Camp Rio Vista.
-Co-ed camps in this hilled country includeMo-Ranch.
+Co-ed camps in the hilly area includeMo-Ranch.

 References